werdna10/Quant-Portfolio-Tool/readme.md

 1. Anthony Givans

     > Rising Junior, studying Math and CS with a minor in Astrophysics.
 Does Computer Vision Research and is really interested in applying Neural Nets to modern day problems.
 Currently working on making a Math and Physics LLM that takes a Math (or Physics) question and provides a step-by-step appraoch to solving said question.
-Also worked at Google (Summer 2023)
+Also worked at Google (Summer 2023).
+You may contact me at <anthonygivans876@gmail.com> or <anthonygivans@miami.edu>.

 2. Yash Patel

     > Rising Sophomore, studying Math, CS, and Physics.
 Doing research on Classifiers, particularly Deep Neural Nets, at an REU, a NSF Funded Research Fellowship.
 Observing Inter/Intra-Class Boundaries in the latent space, with potential applications to evaluate the robustness of a classifier without prior training data or test data.
 Plan to develop a mock betting simulator, akin to those used for Quantiative Trading interviews, to develop strategy.

 ## How to Contribute